hitokun-s/hitokun-s.github.io-harp/md/about.md

 Hi, I'm Hitoshi Wada.
 Thank you for visiting my homepage!
+I became a freelance <b>Full-Scratch engineer</b> after worked for enterprises for several years.
+**Now I am working as a freelance, and at the same time, traveling all over the world to meet challenging project to join.**

 ## Qualifications